 Notable OES-Environmental Products

 OES-Environmental (the task formerly known as Annex IV) provides a unique perspective of MRE and the environment on the global scale, which is compiled into a collaborative report after every 3-4 years.
 Additionally, OES-Environmental partners with conferences and hosts workshops to bring researchers together around environmental issues.
-Whenever possible, products from these activities are made publically available via Tethys.
+Whenever possible, products from these activities are made publicly available via Tethys.
 Below is a list of notable products:

-- Annex IV Data Transferability Process
+- OES-Environmental Data Transferability Process

 - 2018 Annex IV The State of Knowledge for Environmental Effects: Driving Consenting/Permitting for the Marine Renewable Energy Industry